sios13/sios13.github.io/about.md

 permalink: /about/
 ---

 Mitt namn är Simon Österdahl.
+Jag läser Webbprogrammering på Linnéuniversitetet i Kalmar.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)